Simonky16/bareos/docs/manuals/en/developers/generaldevel.md

 cd bareos/core
 dpkg-checkbuilddeps
 ```
-You then need to install all packages that dpkg-checkbuilddeps lists as required
+You then need to install all packages that dpkg-checkbuilddeps lists as required.

 #### Option one: Local creation of Debian-packages from the cloned sourcecode